jetchechury/SMU_Assignments/Unit_01_Excel/README.md

   * Average donation - the amount each backer for the project paid on average

   * Category/Sub-Category - the Category and Sub-Category columns were split into two parts

+  * Unix timestamps were converted to a normal date

+  * The COUNTIFS() formula, was used to count how many successful, failed, and canceled projects were created with goals within specified ranges.

+  * A mathematic formula, ws used to find the percentage of projects which were successful, failed, or were canceled per goal range.

 * The following pivot tables were created:
   * A pivot table that will analyze the initial worksheet to count how many campaigns were "successful," "failed," "cancelled," or are currently "live" per category.